abnerjacobsen/skillport/guide/philosophy.md

 # Design Philosophy

-This document explains the design principles behind SkillPod and Agent Skills.
+This document explains the design principles behind SkillSouko and Agent Skills.

 ## What are Agent Skills?